-- The UIW community is committed to fostering a campus environment that is conducive to academic inquiry, productive campus life, and thoughtful study and discourse.
-A community exists based on shared values and principles.
-These standards are embodied within a set of core values that include integrity, fairness, respect, community, and responsibility.
-UIW FSOP students who fail to exemplify these values are subject to campus conduct proceedings as described in the UIW Student Code of Conduct.
-Students are expected to read, understand, and take responsibility for the UIW Student Code of Conduct and be familiar with the proceedings for handling any violations of the UIW Student Code of Conduct.
+- The UIW community is committed to fostering a campus environment that is conducive to academic inquiry,

+productive campus life, and thoughtful study and discourse.
+A community exists based on shared values and

+principles.
+These standards are embodied within a set of core values that include integrity, fairness, respect,

+community, and responsibility.
+UIW FSOP students who fail to exemplify these values are subject to the conduct

+proceedings described herein.
-- In addition to upholding the behaviors associated with the core values, UIW FSOP holds students accountable to

-other university policies described in the UIW Student Code of Conduct.
-UIW FSOP students should refer to the

-appropriate sections in the UIW Student Handbook for university policies regarding:
+- In addition to upholding the behaviors associated with the core values, UIW FSOP holds students accountable to other university policies.
+UIW FSOP students should refer to the appropriate sections in the UIW Student Handbook for university policies regarding:

 - Student Right to Know and Campus Security Act of 1990

-- Alcohol & Drug Policy Overview

-- Policy on Parental Notification of Students in Violation of the UIW Alcohol and Drug Policy
+- Policy on Alcohol and Other Drugs

-- Alcohol Policy

-- Illegal Drug Policy
+- Policy on Parental Notifications

-- Anti-Harassment Policy
+- Harassment-Free Work and Learning Policy

 - Confidentiality

 - Religion/Association

-- Gambling Policy
+- o Gambling Policy

 - o Policy on Guest Speakers

 - Abusive Affiliation

 - HIV/AIDS Policy

 - Posting Policy

 - Sales and Solicitations

 - Sexual Misconduct

 - o Free Speech and Harassment

 - Confidentiality and Reporting Policy

-- o Involuntary Student Withdrawal Policy and Procedure for Disruptive Behavior
+- Involuntary Student Withdrawal Policy and Procedure for Disruptive Behavior

 - Student Sales and Fundraising

 - Smoking Policy

 - Vendor Exhibitor Policy

 - Student Organizations

-- Student Complaint Policy

-- Responsible Use of Computer Resources

-- o Intellectual Property Policy
+- Intellectual Property Policy

-- Policy on Responsible Use of University Computing Resources

-- Policy on Electronic Mail (Email) Use

-- Students residing in university housing are subject to the rules for all students who reside in university housing.
-All students are encouraged to study the sections concerning these violations in the current UIW Guidelines for Community Living in the Residence Halls.
+- Housing and Residence Life

+- Although FSOP looks to the above-mentioned policies regarding student conduct, students should be aware that all alleged violations or issues surrounding adherence to those policies shall be handled in accordance with the procedures set forth in this handbook.